GabrielDurdiak/GabrielDurdiak.github.io/_posts/2024-3-8-vmwarevuln.md

 ![config](/images/vmtuto9.png)

-this is the vulnerable function:
+This is the vulnerable function:

 ![config](/images/vmtuto7.png)